MEGmax/APS360-Team-0/README.md

 ```
 Figure 2: Recurrent Neural Network Illustration
 ```
-## 4. DATA PROCESSING
+## 4. Data Processing

 The Government of Canada has amassed hourly weather data [6] for many specific regions in Canada over the course of years.
 The team will collect the hourly weather data for Toronto over several years, directly from their historical data portal, in a .CSV file format.
 When data is stored and the directory is mounted to the Google Colabratory the team will clean and filter data for relevant metric and non-null fields.
-To format the data into a usable state, the team will use the PySpark Library (Python

-API for Apache Spark) to query the data and generate a complete dataset that can be used to train and validate our model.
+To format the data into a usable state, the team will use the PySpark Library (Python API for Apache Spark) to query the data and generate a complete dataset that can be used to train and validate our model.
 Formatting would not only include only pulling relevant fields, but it would also require ensuring the fields are cast to the correct datatype (i.e. datetime, int, string) and any